PA PETS - Preventing Excess Through Spay/Neuter

 Organization name

-PA PETS - Prevent Excess Through Spay/Neuter
+PA PETS - Preventing Excess Through Spay/Neuter

 Tax id (EIN)